-In accordance with Section 48 of the Companies Law, the register of members is prima facie evidence of the registered holder or member of shares of a company.
+In accordance with Section 48 of the Companies Act, the register of members is prima facie evidence of the registered holder or member of shares of a company.
 Therefore, a person becomes a registered holder or member of shares of the company only upon entry being made in the register of members.
-Our directors will maintain one register of members, at the office of Conyers Trust Company (Cayman) Limited, Cricket Square, Hutchins Drive, P.O.
-Box 2681, Grand Cayman, KY1-1111, Cayman Islands, which provides us with corporate administrative services.
-We will perform the procedures necessary to register the shares in the register of members as required in "PART III-Distribution of Capital and Liability of Members of Companies and Associations" of the Companies Law, and will ensure that the entries on the register of members are made without any delay.